Subscription Token

 Accept Accept Accept Reject

-If none of these conditions are met, the subscription is rejected (status=‘R’).
+If none of the conditions shown in the diagram are met, the subscription is rejected (status=‘R’).

 Participant Roles